Home / Blog / What is Hermes Agent? A plain-English explanation

 Start with what it is not

 Most AI products you have used — ChatGPT, Claude.ai, Gemini — are chatbots.
 You write a message, they generate a response, the session ends.
-The next time you open the app, the model has no memory of what you discussed before.
+The next time you open the app, the model has no memory of what you discussed.
 It does not take actions on your behalf.
 It does not run while you are asleep.
-It waits.

 Hermes Agent operates differently.
 It runs continuously on a server.
-It maintains memory across sessions — not just a short "context window" but a real, searchable store of what it knows about you, your projects, and the work it has done.
-And it can take actions: run code, browse websites, manage files, call APIs, send emails, and generally execute multi-step tasks without you narrating each step.
+It maintains memory across sessions — not just a short context window but a real, searchable store of what it knows about you, your projects, and the work it has done.
+And it can take actions: run code, browse websites, manage files, call APIs, send emails, and execute multi-step tasks without you narrating each step.

 Where it comes from

-Nous Research is an AI research group that has been building and releasing open-weight models since 2023.
-They are known in particular for the Hermes model series — fine-tuned versions of base models (Llama, Mistral, and others) that are specifically optimized for function calling, tool use, and instruction following.
+Nous Research is an AI research group that has been building and releasing open-weight models since 2023, known particularly for the Hermes model series — fine-tuned versions of base models (Llama, Mistral, and others) optimized for function calling, tool use, and instruction following.
 These models consistently score well on agentic benchmarks.

 What Hermes Agent can do

-The core capabilities in v0.5.0: web browsing via a real headless browser (Browserbase cloud, Browser Use cloud, local Chrome via CDP, or local Chromium — you pick the backend), sandboxed terminal execution across five environments (local, Docker, SSH, Singularity, Modal), file system read/write, external API calls, voice mode (speak to the agent and hear spoken replies, including in Discord voice channels), multimodal vision (paste screenshots from your clipboard), image generation, and text-to-speech.
-It connects to Telegram, Discord, Slack, WhatsApp, Signal, and email through a single gateway process that installs as a systemd service.
+The core capabilities in v0.5.0: web browsing via a real headless browser (Browserbase, Browser Use cloud, local Chrome via CDP, or local Chromium — you pick the backend), sandboxed terminal execution across five environments (local, Docker, SSH, Singularity, Modal), file system read/write, external API calls, voice mode, multimodal vision, image generation, and text-to-speech.
+Gateway connects to Telegram, Discord, Slack, WhatsApp, Signal, and email through a single process that installs as a systemd service.

-For example: you could tell Hermes to monitor a specific competitor's pricing page every Monday, compare it to a stored baseline, and send you a Telegram message if anything changed.
+Example: tell Hermes to monitor a competitor's pricing page every Monday, compare it to a stored baseline, and send you a Telegram message if anything changed.
 You set that up once.
-The agent runs it every week without you touching it again.
-Hermes v0.5.0 also supports automatic checkpoint and rollback — before making any file changes, the agent snapshots the working directory, so you can run `/rollback` if something goes wrong.
+The agent runs it every week without you touching it again. v0.5.0 also introduces checkpoint and rollback — before making any file changes, the agent snapshots the working directory, so you can run /rollback if something goes wrong.

-The 40+ built-in tools cover most of what a developer or technical operator would need.
-The agentskills.io open standard defines how community-created skill documents are structured — searchable markdown files encoding how to approach specific task types.
-Custom skills can be installed from community hubs via a single command.
+The 40+ built-in tools cover most of what a developer or technical operator needs.
+Custom skills from agentskills.io — searchable markdown files encoding how to approach specific task types — install via a single command and are available community-wide.

 Persistent memory: how it actually works